-Changing the Active Memory Expansion factor for AIX virtual servers by using the SDMC
+Changing the Active Memory Expansion factor for AIX virtual servers by using the SDMC expanding the memory capacity of the logical partition.

 Moving dedicated memory dynamically:

 You can dynamically move physical memory from one running logical partition that uses dedicated memory to another using the Hardware Management Console (HMC).
 This allows you to reassign physical memory directly to a logical partition that uses dedicated memory that needs additional physical memory.